Bug report #1533

 I am going to downgrade this a little, while it needs to get fixed but it does not cause a crash or a damage of data

-#4 Updated by ersts - over 11 years ago
+#4 Updated by ersts - almost 12 years ago

 I think it is more just that setAlphaChannel() does not work quite a expected.
 When you use that method it changes the image format to QImage::Format_ARGB32_Premultiplied